carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 {: .language-python}

-TextBlob has its own data format, so we need an object of that type.
+All this was to get our tweets into a string because TextBlob has its own data format, so we needed a string to pass to textblob.
 The function `TextBlob` converts the string of tweets to a textblob.

 ~~~
 library_blob = TextBlob(string_tweets)
 ~~~
 {: .language-python}

 Now that we have our TextBlob, we can count and sort it.
 We do this using the python function `word_counts` and `sorted`.

 ~~~
 library_freq = library_blob.word_counts